 Circumnavigating the globe can be a costly sport.
 While social networks such as Instagram paint the travel blogger’s life in pink hues, the hotel industry does not throw free nights at anyone who promises a “free media space” in a blog post, or stories shared with followers.
 That’s far from reality.

 Even when a travel journalist does stay at a high-end hotel, it could still be a step away from reality.
 Five-star hotels are often “islands”, detached from the local context, a place where all fantasies can come true.

 Real life happens in unpretentious homes.
 If one wants to experience local culture, stepping outside of the comfort zone is often the only way to achieve it.

 Sharing a living space is not for everyone, as we all appreciate being alone at some point.
 But at the same time, staying in a home that is not designed as a hospitality project opens doors to experiencing true life.
 That could provide a fine distinction between tourists and travelers.

 I was lucky enough to have friends and colleagues who opened their houses to me when I traveled through their respective countries.
 From Malaysia to the UK, from Ethiopia to Sweden, I knew generous individuals who were willing to provide a home away from home.

 But besides sofa surfing with people I knew, I also crashed couches of total strangers, mostly through the Couchsurfing website.
 That led me to some of the weirdest couchsurfing stories and experiences.

 Urban dictionary: What is couchsurfing and how does it work?

 Couchsurfing is an international hospitality trend that connects locals (couchsurfing hosts) and travelers (couchsurfers) through providing free accommodation and company (1-on-1 interactions or group hangouts).
 Couchsurfing meetups are not the focus of this article, so I will discuss couch tourism in its most essential meaning.

-The online platform that put the term in the urban dictionary started in 2004.
+The online platform that put the couch surfing in urban dictionary started in 2004.
 But there are many other community websites like Couchsurfing.com, providing a similar service: BeWelcome, Trustroots, GlobalFreeloaders, TalkTalkBnb, etc.